Stationary coupled KdV systems and their St\"ackel representations: Stationary cKdV systems

 \subsection{Hamiltonian foliations of $\mathcal{M}_{n}$}

-The (differential) order of the system of differential constraints \eqref{s15} for the stationary condition \eqref{r1} can be lowered by integrating with respect to the spatial variable $x$.
+The (differential) order of the system of differential constraints \eqref{s15} can be lowered by integrating them with respect to the spatial variable $x$.
 This procedure provides us with a system of differential constraints parameterized by $N$ integration constants.
-It turns out that it can be done, in different ways, taking advantage of the multi-Hamiltonian structure of cKdV hierarchy \eqref{mham}.
+It turns out that it can be done on $N+1$ different ways, due to the $(N+1)$ Hamiltonian structures of cKdV hierarchy \eqref{mham}.
 In particular, for the $m$-th Hamiltonian representation $\mathbb{B}_{m}\bm{\gamma}_{n+1-m}=0$ of the $(n+1)$-th stationary cKdV flow \eqref{r1} we can see that on the stationary manifold $\mathcal{M}_{n}$ the covector $\bm{\gamma}_{n+1-m}$ belongs to the kernel of the respective Hamiltonian operator $\mathbb{B}_{m}$.
 As result, the `integrated' constraints with respect to the $m$-th Hamiltonian structure can be obtained requiring that $\bm{\gamma}_{n+1-m}$ fulfill the conditions from Proposition~\ref{propker} or Proposition~\ref{altpropker}.

 Let us, by setting $\bm{\xi}=\bm{\gamma}_{n+1-m}$, where $\xi_{i}=P_{n-m+i}$, in (\ref{d1}), define the following auxiliary functions: